 They installed a new car park a while ago now which has made things easier on busy days.
 It does mean that there is now a bit of a walk from the car park to Hughenden Manor itself.
 Until 2020 there was a woodland play trail alongside the pathway.
-This has now got really old and damaged so they’re replacing it (you can see some photos in the video below).
-There’s a new one opening in 2020.
-It wasn’t complete when I updated this review of Hughenden Manor but here’s a sneak peek!
-Don’t worry – we’ll be back and I’ll get some more photos for you when it’s open.
+This has now got really old and damaged so they replaced it with a new natural playground near the welcome hut.
+It has now opened and it’s AMAZING.
+Parts of the old play trail still remain alongside the main path from the car park to the grounds but this may be removed in the future.

 The new playground at Hughenden Manor